nohouse-felix/pi-gpioradio/README.md

 ```
 *Note:* Be sure to change this if you don't use the default "pi" user!

-10. Reboot!
+10. Reboot

 11. Done!
-Grab a wire or something else to connect the pins and test things out.
+Grab a wire or something else suitable to connect the pins and give it a test.
+Be sure to terminate the transmission before you switch from music to microphone transmission or the other way around!
 Make sure to tune your receiving device to the correct frequency.
 If you didn't change it, it's 99.8